toddw123/RotMG_Clientless/README.md

+# UNACTIVE BRANCH #

+This branch is dead until deca makes items drop in regular bags again.
+Im not going to delete this branch yet because who knows if they will one day revert the soulbound shit.
+Until then, just ignore this branch.
+It is far behind the master branch, so even when players can drop stuff in normal bags again ill probably just clone the master branch and remake this.

 # RotMG_Clientless

 This is a project i have started just for my own enjoyment.
 I will be updating this repo as progress is made.